prank7/altcampus.school/posts/what-are-the-best-places-to-learn-coding.md

    Bootcamps offer this and much more.
 Apart from just upskilling, they also help people who are looking to entirely switch careers from a different domain to software development.
 There are various bootcamps in India to learn programming :

+   - Lambda School → Online coding school that remotely trains devlelopers.
+Students pay 17% of their annual income for two years in the ISA model of Lambda.
+   - Flatiron School → An in-person bootcamp that offers courses in Software Engineering and Analytics.
+Upfront payment and loan based payment options are available.
+   - Le Wagon → An online as well as in-person bootcamp based out of multiple locations.
+Offers courses in Web Development and Data Science.
    - The Newton School → An ISA based online bootcamp that offers various courses in programming, with zero upfront fees.
 Students can start learning right away and then pay the bootcamp back when they get a job.
 This payment period can extend to 36 months depending on the terms of the ISA and the salary.
    - Masai School → Based out of Bangalore, Masai also offers an ISA based online platform for both full-stack web development and full-stack Android development.
 The fees/ISA structure is similar to that of Newton School’s.